JetBrains/kotlin-multiplatform-dev-docs/topics/ios-liquid-glass.md

 but some platform-level features, such as iOS 26's Liquid Glass tab bar styling, are only available through native iOS components.

-The fix is to let native iOS own the tab bar and navigation stack while Compose continues to render each screen's content.
+The solution is to let native iOS own the tab bar and navigation stack while Compose continues to render each screen's content.
 This tutorial follows the KotlinConf sample, which uses a SwiftUI shell — `TabView` and `NavigationStack` — as a direct path to Liquid Glass on iOS 26.
 You can reach the same result without SwiftUI by driving `UITabBarController` and `UINavigationController` from Kotlin